Wildlife Diseases, Parasites, and Infections

 It is not uncommon to see deer missing patches of fur, and there are several possible causes for this including lice, mange, and/or dermatophilosis, also known as rain rot.
 Learn more on our hair loss in deer page.

 Rabies is a virus that infects the central nervous system of mammals (most commonly bats, fox, raccoons, and skunk), causing a brain disease that is fatal unless treated before symptoms start.
 It is spread by direct contact through a scratch or bite that breaks the skin, or through a mucous membrane.
-Learn more from the Maine CDC.
+Learn more about rabies.

 Mange is a contagious skin disease that is caused by mites.
 Mange results in hair loss and is most commonly seen in foxes and coyotes in Maine, but has also been reported in bobcats, black bears, porcupines, rabbits, squirrels, and raccoons in other areas of North America.
 People can be infected with mange, a condition known as scabies.
 If you see a wild animal with mange, there is no need to call for help.
 Many affected animals with mange are able to recover from the disease.
 Mange is a naturally occurring disease that helps manage wildlife populations at healthy levels.
 Learn more at NWDC.